 Located in front of the Horticulture Building, the Veterans Memorial held its opening at the 1999 Fair and was expanded in 2001.
 It features an eternal flame, flag poles with bricks of all the wars at its base and stones for each branch of the service with individual bricks placed from the service branches.
 The 9/11 Memorial honors all those that lost their lives in the September 11th terrorist attacks.
 Unveiled at the 2002 Fair, the Memorial is located between the two phases of the Veterans Memorial.

 The State Fair Wool Center is the home of statewide wool competitions and demonstrations.
 The center features old-fashioned wool-making, providing the fairgoer an opportunity to experience the proper preparation for market and/or hand spinning, and to show the various commercial grades as well as the best quality fleeces of the different breeds of sheep.
 See displays and demo’s on how other fibers can complement wool when blended and used... and make sure to play the "Guess the Fiber" game.
-Located on restaurant row between the Main Horse Barn and Goat Park.
+Located in its new home in front of the new Sheep Barn at the west end of Broadway.